 Need a Mentor?
 Students may work with a mentor at their own institution or at

 another institution.
 Additional guidance is available by contacting ASPB (see below).

 Application - A complete application will include a research project statement and personal statement from the student, a research and mentoring statement from the mentor, a letter of recommendation from another faculty member (not the mentor or in the mentor’s lab), and undergraduate transcripts.

 Selection Criteria - Competitive student applicants should have high academic achievement, strong motivation and skills for conducting research, and career objectives showing interest in or close relevancy to plant biology.
 Reviewers also will consider the contribution of the project to the mentor’s research program, institutional commitment to the proposed research, and the mentor’s commitment to undergraduate research.

 Award Details - Successful applicants receive a $4,000 summer stipend, membership in ASPB, and $700 (paid to the mentor or institution) for materials and supplies.
-Each fellowship also provides a $575 stipend to support student travel to Plant Biology 2018, the ASPB annual meeting, to be held July 14-18, 2018, in Montreal, Canada.
-These travel funds are sent only to the 2017 SURF recipients who 1) register for the meeting (free to student), 2) submit proof of using social media or other outlets to engage the public or peers about the SURF project, and 3) author and submit an abstract (free to student) about their SURF project to present as a poster at the meeting, including at the Undergraduate Poster Session.
+Each fellowship also provides a $575 stipend to support student travel to Plant Biology 2019, the ASPB annual meeting, to be held August 3-7, 2019, in San Jose.
+These travel funds are sent only to the 2018 SURF recipients who 1) register for the meeting (free to student), 2) submit proof of using social media or other outlets to engage the public or peers about the SURF project, and 3) author and submit an abstract (free to student) about their SURF project to present as a poster at the meeting, including at the Undergraduate Poster Session.